ShubhamS33/StockPrediction_Py/README.md

 The Jupyter Notebook focuses on predicting stock prices using a machine learning model (Random Forest).
+This is done on S&P500 using a library called 'YFinance' for getting the historical data of the stock index.

+ Stock Data :
+          The data displayed includes columns with stock prices (`Open`, `High`, `Low`, `Close`), trading volume, and additional features such as `Target` and `Predictions`.
+          This data is likely used to train and test a machine learning model for predicting stock market trends.

+  Prediction Model :
+          A column named `Predictions` seems to hold model outputs, while `Target` holds actual values.
+          The purpose of the model is likely to predict whether the stock will increase or decrease in value on a given day.
+          The stock prices are indexed by `Date`, implying that this data is likely time-series based.

 Here's a breakdown of the methods and key steps used:

 1. Libraries Imported :
    - `matplotlib.pyplot`: For plotting graphs and visualizations.